 - Fallen / spilled cargo Cargo of vehicles or vessels that has fallen off or flowed out of it as a result of a collision or collision.

-Prevention requirements for inventory and goods insurance
+Prevention requirements for Inventory and commercial goods insurance

 Prevention facilities that meet the following conditions:

 a.
 The risk class has been determined by a BORG or a VEB security company on the basis of the ‘Improved Risk Class Classification’ (VRKI).

 b.
 All security measures associated with the risk class have been carried out by or on behalf of this security company.

 c.
 If an intrusion detection system is part of the security measures, it will be maintained on